turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 var secondStudent = Student("Christie")
 var thirdStudent = Student("Cindy")
 Print out all the information about each object to show that they all share writeCode() and studying, but all have their own names.

 ---

+# Classes & Objects - Lab

+* Create your own class!
+* Take the time to plan it out in your notebook before you start coding!

+---